okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Suppletion

 When two forms that should be related are not related at all.
 Example being "good", "better".
 There is no relationship at all other than that they belong to the same paradigm.

+## Reduplication

+When part of all of a word is repeated for mophological reasons: "lovey-dovey", "ooey-gooey".